 Aviculture, Bird Mills & Retail Marketing

-Over the past decade, "exotic pets" like parrots have become the rage even though they are challenging to keep in captivity.
-Large-scale "parrot mill" breeding operations, which supply popular warehouse pet store chains, are now producing thousands of potentially very long-lived parrot chicks each year to keep up with the demand for babies.
-It is next to impossible to properly socialize baby parrots under such "assembly line," high-production breeding conditions.
+Exotic pets like parrots have become the rage even though they are challenging to keep in captivity.
+Large-scale "parrot mill" breeding operations, which supply popular warehouse pet store chains are producing thousands of potentially very long-lived parrot chicks each year to keep up with the demand for babies.
+Raising parrots under such ‘assembly line,” high-production breeding conditions often compromise a bird’s physical and social needs.

 To make matters worse, when these birds are sold through warehouse pet stores, buyers rarely receive quality products or solid advice from an inexperienced staff.
 In addition, the display of gentle, adorable, juvenile birds in these stores leads to many being purchased on impulse — and a parrot purchased on impulse without serious preparation and education rarely finds a lifelong home.